AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 New Testament was less read in the original, and also in the most corrupt ages of the church."[^328]

-Note. --- **Olshausen** declares that the opposition to the doctrine of endless punishment and the advocacy of universal restoration has always been found in the church, and that it has "a deep root in noble minds."
+## Note.

+Olshausen declares that the opposition to the doctrine of endless punishment and the advocacy of universal restoration has always been found in the church, and that it has "a deep root in noble minds."
 His language is (Com.
-I., on Matthew 12:32):
+I., on Matthew 12:32):[^329]

-(See pg.
-225 in original for German).
+![„Daß Gefühl aber, welches fich in ben Dertheibigern einer apokatas- tasis ton panton (deren es zu aller Zeit viele gab und in unferer Beit mehr als in irgenb einer frühern) gegen bie Lehre von ber Enblofigteit ber Strafen der Gottlofen ausfpricht, mag oft in einem erfchlafiten fittlichen Benoußtieyn begrünbet feyn, boch hat es ohne Biweifel auch eine tiefe Wurzel in ebeln Gemiihern; es ift ber Uusbrud ber Gehnfucht nach vollenbeter Harmonie in ber Schöpfung,"](media/image1.png){width="6.5in" height="1.5972222222222223in"}

 # 17. A Notable Family.